jalantechnologies/handbook/product-management/onboarding.md

 #### Day 3: Sprint Meetings Initiation

-- Attend the daily stand-up meeting to observe and understand the dynamics of the team.
+- Attend the daily stand-up meeting to observe, understand the dynamics of the team and learn about the daily progress.
 - Introduction to sprint planning meetings and an overview of the agile development process.
-- Participate in a retrospective meeting to understand how the team reflects on the past sprint and improvement plans.
+- Participate/ observe a retrospective meeting after every sprint to understand how the team reflects on the past sprint and improvement plans.

 #### Day 4: PRD Review and Hands-On Product Exploration